 This financial report is designed to provide our citizens and taxpayers with a general overview of the District's finances.
-If you have questions about this report or need additional information, contact Nancy J. Rasinske, Chief Financial Officer, Grand Ledge Public Schools, 220 Lamson Street, Grand Ledge, Michigan 48837 or by telephone at (517) 925-5422.
+If you have questions about this report or need additional information, contact the Chief Financial Officer, Grand Ledge Public Schools, 220 Lamson Street, Grand Ledge, Michigan 48837 or by telephone at (517) 925-5422.